 If you have poll questions (live content slides) in your PowerPoint slide deck but poll results fail to go "live" and/or poll results don't appear as expected, check the following.
 We'll start with simplest solutions first.

-When you run a live content slide in slideshow mode, it's normal to see a message that says "No votes have been cast yet".
-As soon as at least one response is received, that message will go away and poll results will appear.
-For information on methods to easily test live polls, see our video entitled "How to Test Polls".
+For learn more about testing live polls, see our video "How to Test Polls".
 You can change the on-screen behavior of polls so that there's a countdown timer, or you could opt for a "manually advance to results" option.
 Learn more.

 If you don't see poll results, please confirm that the PowerPoint Add-In is successfully installed.
 If it's installed, you should see a menu choice called Conferences i/o which should appear to the right of the "Help" menu at the top of the screen (sample screenshot above).
 If not, visit our download page and/or see our article entitled "Troubleshooting PowerPoint Add-In Not Appearing".